Wet start to a 4 day trail

-Trail overview: Full 4 day trail 53km - Lighter 4 day version 40km
+Trail Overview: Full 4-day trail 53km - Lighter 4-day version 40km

-Located along the spectacular South Western Cape shoreline, Stretching from Quoin point in the south, to De Kelders, just south of Hermanus.
+Located along the spectacular South Western Cape shoreline, Stretching from Quoin Point in the south, to De Kelders, just south of Hermanus.

 Each leg of the hiking trail is professionally interpreted with special insights into marine ecology, fynbos medicinal plants and an in-depth understanding of Khoisan history and the many shipwrecks in these waters.
 The rich diversity of wildlife only found here, combined with the freshest air on the planet and spectacular natural scenery around every point, including an unforgettable gastronomic foraging experience, makes this a first class adventure for family and friends.

-The luxury fully catered trail option accommodates the hikers in one of our recommended local guest houses, including a full breakfast, packed lunch, snacks and refreshments for the day, and in the evening, dinner - either at a colourful local restaurant or a braai under the stars at your comfortable guest house.
+The luxury fully catered trail option accommodates the hikers in one of our recommended local guest houses, including a full breakfast, packed lunch, snacks and refreshments for the day, and in the evening, dinner - either at a colorful restaurant or a braai under the stars at your comfortable guest house.

 The Self-Catering option is more rustic fisherman’s style cottage well situated but with no frills, bring own bedding all food and drinks, basic shop in Pearly for supplies.